gftf2011/arch-unit-js/README.md

 By using the `shouldNot` "modifier" the "matcher" behave was modified to check if the selected files had a L.O.C. greater or equal than the specified value !

-## Aggragators
+## Aggregators

 ### `and()`

-The `and` is an "aggragator".
-An "aggragator" gives the ability to chain "selectors" with other "selectors" & chain "matchers" with other "matchers" creating more complex architecture rules to be validated !
+The `and` is an "aggregator".
+An "aggregator" gives the ability to chain "selectors" with other "selectors" & chain "matchers" with other "matchers" creating more complex architecture rules to be validated !

 In the example below we wanna check if files inside the `**/domain/entities/**` & `**/services/contracts/**` directories & `**/shared/utils.js` file have more than 30 - L.O.C. - (Lines Of Code) & less than 120 - L.O.C. - (Lines Of Code).